Dendim0n/Imitate_Threes/README.md

 2.GameBoard

+3.Algorithm of the next chess(need to test further).

+4.Most of the anims.

+5.The score of the GameBoard.

+6.Game lose check.

 ##TODO:

-1.Algorithm of the next chess

-2.Fix the problem when new chess added
+1.Fix the anim problem when new chess added.

+2.Pan gesture recognizer need to optimize.

-3.Stats and Score ViewController
+3.Stats and Score ViewController.

-4.Button Appearence Style
+4.Button Appearence Style.